meltyourface/blank/posts/Alchemical-symbolism/Alchemical-Principles-and-Spiritual-Transformation-An-Overview/index.md

 ### I. The Three Alchemical Principles: Sulphur, Mercury, and Salt

-At the core of alchemical teachings lie three fundamental principles that embody the essence of all matter: Sulphur, Mercury, and Salt.
+**At the core of alchemical teachings lie three fundamental principles that embody the essence of all matter**: Sulphur, Mercury, and Salt.
 These principles are not to be confused with the chemical elements known by the same names in modern science.

 1. Sulphur: Representing the dynamic, active, and fiery aspect of creation, Sulphur stands for the soul and the power of transformation.
 It is often illustrated as a blazing sun or a fiery lion, symbolizing the vital energy and passionate drive pulsing through every living being.